 Cars are part of our everyday lives.
 For many of us, it would be hard to imagine life without cars.
 So it’s not surprising to browse the Trade Literature Collection at the National Museum of American History Library and find catalogs by automobile manufacturers.
 Let’s take a look at one of these catalogs, a catalog describing the 1910 car models for Peerless Motor Car Co.

 Have you heard of a cake with a bean baked into it and the man who finds the bean becomes King for the night?
 That is just one tradition associated with Twelfth Night, but there are many more customs and traditions for this holiday.
 Several items mentioning Twelfth Night are located at the National Museum of American History Library, like the 1923 Dennison’s Christmas Book by Dennison Mfg.
 Co.

 Do you make your own holiday decorations?
 Have you ever wanted to make your own decorations?
 Or do you remember making decorations and gifts in school as a child?
 This 1923 booklet, Dennison’s Christmas Book, by Dennison Manufacturing Co. includes suggestions for Christmas, New Year, and Twelfth Night parties.
 For now, let’s take a look at the Christmas decorations.

+This post was written by Cathy Rae Smith who had a 2011-2012 Graduate Research Assistantship at the National Museum of American History Library.
 “Style, Comfort, Economy” touted the full color exposition pamphlet for Royal Worcester WCC Corsets.
 The 1893 World’s Columbian Exposition in Chicago gave attendees an opportunity to see the leading products and advances of the time–including this company’s fully boned, tightly laced corsets described as offering “great FLEXIBILITY, always comfortable.”